Here are some tips that can help you stay in your apartment:

 - Whose landlord wants to convert their apartment to a condominium

-- Who are seniors or have a disability and a bank is trying to evict them because of a foreclosure case against the landlord
+- Who are seniors or have a physical or mental disability and a bank is trying to evict them because of a foreclosure case against the landlord

 Does any disability qualify?

-No. The disability must be physical.
+No. The disability must be physical or mental.
 And it must be expected to last at least 12 months.

 Does everyone in my home have to be a senior?